NickMcConnell/AngbandPlus/readme.txt

 === General Info ===

-2002-10-25 - UnAngband 0.5.3: "Let It Be" (the Killer Beatle release).
+2003-March-31 - UnAngband 0.5.4: "It'll be Sangband Next"
+(Out the door release).

-This is the README file for Unnamed Angband 0.5.3 for 25th October 2002.
+This is the README file for Unnamed Angband 0.5.4 for 31st March 2003.

 For a more recent list of changes, read changes.txt.